mpv-player/mpv/DOCS/man/en/options.rst

     .. warning::

         There is a danger of this causing significant CPU usage, depending on the properties used and the window manager.
+Changing the window title is often a slow operation, and if the title changes every frame, playback can be ruined.

 ``--tv=<option1:option2:...>``
     This option tunes various properties of the TV capture module.
 For